status-im/feature-specs/content/raw/wallet/add_account.md

 4. User enters seed phrase
 5.1 alternative: user fills private key, see "Import an account from a private key"
 5. System searches for "active accounts"
-6. System displays list of known activate accounts
+6. System displays list of known active accounts
-6.1 alternative: System displays "We found no active accounts with that seed phrase" 6.1.1 System offers option to generate an account, see "Generate an account 6.1.1 System offers option to proceed with seed phrase
+6.1 alternative: System displays "We found no active accounts with that seed phrase" 6.1.1 System offers option to generate an account, see "Generate an account 6.1.1 System offers option to proceed with seed phrase, see "Import an account from a seed phrase: no active accounts found or new derivation path"
+7. (optional) User deletes one or more "active account"
+8. User fills names of active accounts
+9. (optional) User changes emoji of an active account 10 User selects "Add accounts"
+10.1 alternative: user selects: "Add new derivation path", see "Import an account from a seed phrase: no active accounts found or new derivation path"

+#### Import an account from a seed phrase: no active accounts found or new derivation path

+1. System displays a list of derivation paths
+2. User selects one of the derivation paths
+2.1 alternative: User types derivation path
+3. **TODO** design is missing next steps

 ## Functional Requirements